Friday School

 tales that you still can hear today

-that meant to scare them, so the children
+which meant to scare them, so the children

 would not ask questions but obey.